eCommerce Personalization: 2023 Guide

 The value of getting personalization right or wrong is also rising.
 Right now, companies that get personalization right have the potential to generate 40% more revenue (source link).

 There are a ton of stats like the two above, and they all suggest the same thing personalization matters!
-With the increasing competition, the sheer number of available shopping channels, and omnichannel buying experiences on the rise, online retailers and other eCommerce businesses need to differentiate themselves from others to attract and retain customers.
+With the increasing competition, the sheer number of available shopping channels, and omnichannel buying experiences on the rise, online retailers and other eCommerce businesses need to differentiate themselves from their competitors to attract and retain customers.

-With that in mind, we wanted to put a couple of strategies and tools in your perspective that can increase customer engagement and loyalty substantially through personalization.
+With that in mind, we wanted to put a couple of strategies and tools in your perspective that can substantially increase customer engagement and loyalty through personalization.

 Simply put, by tailoring your eCommerce store to each customer, you can increase engagement and loyalty, leading to increased sales and revenue.
-Personalization helps reduce friction in the buyer's journey of your customers by creating a better customer experience, crucial in the highly competitive world of eCommerce, i.e., it is the difference between customers choosing your brand or shopping elsewhere.
+Personalization helps reduce friction in the buyer's journey of your customers by creating a better customer experience, which is crucial in the highly competitive world of eCommerce, i.e., it is the difference between customers choosing your brand or shopping elsewhere.

 Implementing eCommerce Personalization is no longer just a nice-to-have feature for online retailers, but it's becoming a must-have if you want to compete in today's market.
 So how do you start?

 Personalize the checkout process.
 The checkout process is a critical point in the customer journey.
 Personalizing this process can lead to increased conversions and customer satisfaction.
 You can personalize the checkout process by offering personalized shipping options and payment methods.
+Or offer personalized upsell pitches at checkout.

 Let's break these five steps a bit more.